 The vision provides overarching guidance for the budget, which is perhaps the longest lever governments have to make steady and meaningful progress toward the vision.
 A long-term vision defines desire for a better future:

-- A shared public safety vision brings people together & creates cohesion
+- A shared public safety vision brings people together and creates cohesion

 - Encourages thinking long-term and broadly about police and public safety